atk4/book/en/agiletoolkit-overview.rst

 model, crud, button and error-box.
 Agile Toolkit only work with objects.

-The classes of those objects would inherit from ``AbstractObject``, so all objects have a common anchestor.
+The classes of those objects would inherit from ``AbstractObject``, so all objects have a common ancestor.

 Objects live in a Runtime-Tree
 ==============================